RationalMaps, a package for Macaulay2: Comments and comparisons on function speeds

 has inverse given by forms of degree $d^{n-1}$, see \cite{HassanzadehSimisBoundsOnDegreesOfBirat}.
 Thus we might expect that this family of maps would be good to explore to see the limits of {\tt RationalMaps}.
 We ran these examples with the following code. } {

-} { When $n = 3$ (we are working on $\bP^3$) here is a table showing the computation time for the inverse for various $d$ at least one one system.
+} { When $n = 3$ (we are working on $\bP^3$) here is a table showing the computation time, in seconds, to find the inverse map for various values of $d$.
 The degrees are those we would expect in this example (when $d = 100$, the degree of the forms in the inverse is $10000$).
-Note {\tt Cremona} has nearly identical performance for these examples in $\bP^3$ ($n = 3$), but seems slower than {\tt RationalMaps} as we increase the dimension.
+Note that {\tt Cremona} has very similar performance for these examples in $\bP^3$ ($n = 3$), but seems substantially slower than {\tt RationalMaps} as we increase the dimension.

-However, as the size o projective space increases, this becomes much slower.
+However, as the size of projective space increases, this becomes much slower.
 Here is a table when $n = 4$.

 We conclude with a table when $n = 5$.